Breast Implants and Cancer

 NC Product Liability Attorneys Explain New FDA Breast Cancer Warning

-If you have received a diagnosis of breast implant associated ALCL, or believe your implants caused your cancer, then contact the North Carolina product liability attorneys at Riddle & Brantley, LLP today.
+If you have received a diagnosis of breast implant-associated ALCL, or believe your implants caused your cancer, then contact the North Carolina product liability attorneys at Riddle & Brantley today.
 We are currently reviewing cases involving product defects in breast implants and can advise you of your legal options.
 These claims are relatively new, but in the future, you may be able to join a class action lawsuit or multidistrict litigation.
 For the latest legal developments or to learn how breast implants cause cancer, contact our lawyers today.

 What Kind of Cancer Can Breast Implants Cause?